fakela/merkle-proof-tutorial/README.md

 # Understanding Merkle Proofs in Blockchain: A Simple Guide

 Imagine you have a gigantic pile of data, like a long list of transactions in a blockchain or a huge database of user records.
 Now, picture yourself trying to find out if a specific item exists in this massive heap.
 The typical way to do this is by sifting through everything, which is not only slow but also inefficient.
-However, there's a clever solution called Merkle Proofs that can make this process super quick and secure. _These proofs are named after Ralph Merkle, who came up with the concept in 1979._
+However, there's a clever solution called Merkle Proofs that can make this process super quick and secure. _Merkle Proofs are named after Ralph Merkle, who came up with the concept in 1979._

 In this tutorial, we're going to break down the idea of Merkle Trees and how they help create and validate Merkle Proofs.
 So grab your favorite cup of joe, sit back, and let's get started!

 ## First, What's a "Hash"?

 To understand Merkle Proofs and Merkle Trees, you need to know about something called hashing.
 A hash function is like a magic math tool that takes an input (also known as a 'message') and turns it into a fixed-size string of characters.
 This string usually consists of numbers and letters.
 The key properties of a good hash function are:
-- Deterministic: The same input will always produce the same output (hash value).
+- **Deterministic**: The same input will always produce the same output (hash value).
 So, if you hash the same data multiple times, you will get the same hash value every time.
-- Fast Computation: It's quick to calculate the hash value for any given input.
+- **Fast Computation**: It's quick to calculate the hash value for any given input.
 It should take very little time to compute the hash value, even for large amounts of data.
-- Pre-image Resistance: It should be computationally infeasible to reverse the process and derive the original input from the hash value.
+- **Pre-image Resistance**: It should be computationally infeasible to reverse the process and derive the original input from the hash value.
-- Collision Resistance: It should be extremely unlikely for two different inputs to produce the same hash value.
+- **Collision Resistance**: It should be extremely unlikely for two different inputs to produce the same hash value.
-- Fixed Size: No matter how large or small your input data is, the hash value will always be of the same length.
+- **Fixed Size**: No matter how large or small your input data is, the hash value will always be of the same length.
 For example, a common hash function, SHA-256, produces a 256-bit (64-character) hash value.

 For example, if you take the text _"Hello, World!"_ and hash it using the SHA-256 algorithm, you'll get something like this: _"a591a6d40bf420404a011733cfb7b190d62c65bf0bcda32b57b277d9ad9f146"_.